TIBCOSoftware/snappydata/docs/best_practices/important_settings.md

 	*agentPath snappyHome/jars/libgemfirexd.dylib*

 ## Handling the OOM-Killer by OS
-In the enterprise version of the product SnappyData, the data is stored in off-heap i.e native memory.
+In the absence of any settings, the data for column tables is stored in off-heap i.e native memory.
 It uses Java's **direct byte buffer** which in turn uses **glibc **as native memory allocator.
 **glibc** has a known problem of fragmentation as it does not release the freed memory to the OS immediately to improve on performance.
 This fragmentation can grow in a long running cluster where memory requirement is extremely high and the memory is utilized rapidly thereby leading to the process being killed by the OS.
 This is known as OOM-Killer.
 This issue is faced by all products using **glibc** memory allocator and they overcome this by either having their own memory manager or tuning glibc according to their needs.